SMerrony/daikin2mqtt/README.md

 We do _not_ expect the BRP072Cnn or SKYFi units to work.

 Please let us know if you can add to the above information.

+## Licence and Copyright
+Copyright © 2021 Stephen Merrony

+Daikin2MQTT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Daikin2MQTT is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Daikin2MQTT.
+If not, see <https://www.gnu.org/licenses/>.